Roth IRAs: Everything a Doctor Needs to Know Before Investing

 Here are a few basics about Roth IRAs:

-1. You, or your spouse, must be working in order to contribute.
+1. You must be working in order to contribute.
 The rules apply to “earned income.”
 If all of your income is passive, from investments or trusts for example, you won’t qualify.

 2. All contributions to Roth IRAs are made after tax.
 This means you cannot take a tax deduction for investing into a Roth IRA, like you can in a traditional IRA.

-5. You can make a contribution up to April 15th of the following tax year (Dec.
-31st if doing Back-Door Roth.)
-Meaning that if you are reading this in 2018, you could contribute up to April 15th of 2019.
+5. You can make a contribution up to the tax deadline of the following tax year (Dec.
+31st if doing Backdoor Roth.)
+If you are reading this for the 2018 tax season, you could contribute until April 15th of 2019.
 If you believe the market is going up, we recommend investing as early in the year as possible to avoid paying taxes on the gains of your investment.
 If you are worried about a down or choppy market, you might want to wait as long as possible to invest, believing you would have a little more upside potential.

 6. Once you reach the age of 70 ½, you are no longer eligible to make a traditional IRA contribution even if you are working.
-However, you can make a Roth IRA contribution after the age of 70 ½ assuming you, or your spouse, are still working.
+However, you can make a Roth IRA contribution after the age of 70 ½ assuming you are still working.

-7. Doctors have to be careful about investing directly into a Roth, because the IRS has limits on whether you can directly invest, depending on your income.
-Married doctors, filing joint tax returns, must make less than $189,000 this year in order to qualify for a direct contribution.
-Single doctors need to make less than $120,000.
-As a result, in our practice, it is usually just residents and fellows who can make direct contributions.
+7. Doctors have to be careful about investing directly into a Roth IRA, because the IRS has limits on whether you can directly invest, depending on your income.
+Married doctors, filing joint tax returns, must make less than $189,000 this year, 2018, in order to qualify for a direct contribution.
+Single doctors need to make less than $120,000 for the year, 2018.
+As a result, in our practice, it is usually just residents and fellows who can make direct Roth IRA contributions.

 8. Roth IRA accounts are held at custodians.
 This could be a bank, like Bank of America or Wells Fargo, or an investment company/brokerage firm like Fidelity, Vanguard, or TD Ameritrade, to name just a few.